 Outline of the Healing through Hearing session

-The Fight Against Hate campaign of Citizens:MK has won the support of MK Council in hosting a new approach to reducing the effects of hate crime.
+The Fight Against Hate campaign of Citizens:MK won the support of MK Council in hosting a new approach to reducing the effects of hate crime.
 Hate legislation covers five grounds: race/nationality, religion, sexuality, gender identity and disability.

-MK Council will host a twilight session, ‘Hearing through Healing’, to hear the voices of residents and/or those working or studying in Milton Keynes who have experienced some form of hate towards them in MK, no matter how big or small.
+MK Council hosted a twilight session, ‘Hearing through Healing’, to hear the voices of residents and/or those working or studying in Milton Keynes who have experienced some form of hate towards them in MK, no matter how big or small.
 The aim is to reduce their discomfort by simply giving them the opportunities to listen to each other’s stories about what happened to them.

-Please note that this is not a counselling or professional therapy session but rather an opportunity for sharing.
+This not a counselling or professional therapy session but rather an opportunity for sharing.